cherdt/docker-scan-targets/README.md

 # docker-scan-targets
 Quickly create Docker targets for scans.
 Assumes you already have Docker installed (recent versions of Kali include Docker).

+## Limitations

+This currently only works on Linux systems on x86_64 architecture.

 ## Usage

 ###